 144Hz vs 240Hz

 So, you’ve decided to push that FPS counter to the limit and get every advantage you can in competitive multiplayer.
-Yet, you’re faced with a dilemma of which of these two refresh rate standards suit your needs better?
+Yet, you’re faced with a dilemma: Which of these two refresh rate standards best suit your needs?

 Here’s what you need to consider!